sybila/biodivine-aeon-py/README.md

    your system using the official method (e.g. `apt install z3`, `brew install z3`, or use the official Windows installer).

-In general, we recommend starting with dynamic linking, because if everything works, it is faster and easier.
+In general, we recommend starting with dynamic linking because if everything works, it is faster and easier.
 However, in case you run into trouble, static linking could be actually easier to debug, since it depends less on your actual configuration and is thus easier to reproduce across different machines.
 Similarly, it can be easier to use static linking on systems where Z3 is not